On this page you can find information about the options available to you from the ages of 16-25.

 In the 6th form we aim to help students to develop academically, personally and socially, in preparation for a challenging and changing world.
 We focus on students being able to apply their communication and life skills in school, at home and in the community to enable them to achieve as much independence as possible.

-School for students aged 11-19 with a primary diagnosis of Autism or Asperger’s Syndrome.
+Spa is a school for students aged 11-19 with a primary diagnosis of Autism or Asperger’s Syndrome.
 The school is situated in Monnow Road (off Southwark Park Road) in the Bermondsey district of the London Borough of Southwark.

 Key Stage 5 students are recognised as young adults.
 The focus of the curriculum is to prepare students for the future and the transition to adulthood.